 Building off the success of the Medical Cannabis Working Group, the Medical Psychedelics Working Group is a consortium of Drug Science experts, leading academics, researchers and policy specialists, supported by industry partners.

 The group’s aim is to create a rational and enlightened approach to psychedelic research and clinical treatment.
 The group will explore innovation within the psychedelic space with a specific focus on how psychedelics can be integrated into primary and secondary healthcare.
 Evidence-based science, sharing data, and strong partnerships are keys to success for the psychedelic community.
 The purpose of this group is to break down the barriers of 50 years of medical censorship by creating a rational and enlightened approach to psychedelic research and clinical treatment, ensuring the UK is a world leader in psychedelic medicine.

 The Drug Science Medical Psychedelic Working Group will work in collaboration with industry partners Alta Flora, AWAKN, Entheos, Neo Kuma, Neuropharm, Scarlette Lillie Science & Innovation and Small Pharma.

 At launch, we released a series of educational materials for health care professionals (HCPs & trainees) that examine the history, law and pharmacology of MDMA and Psilocybin.
+We have expanded these to included DMT and Ayahuasca, and will continue to provide additional educational materials on other substances.
 It is essential that HCPs learn about the benefits and potential harms of these substances.
 These slide sets will enable future HCPs to provide patients with valuable information and help support them in their decisions about their treatment plan.

 For further information on Drug Science, the Medical Psychedelics Working Group, please contact James Bunn – email@example.com